taylorperkins/feed-blueberry-dragon/README.md

 * `pip install -r requirements.txt`
 * `python blueberry_dragon.py`

+#### Caveats..
+I am running with:
+* Python 3.6.8
+* MacOS Mojave 10.14.4

+As of now, python3.7 + mojave + pygame is not a good combo-wombo.
+Python3.6 is a good workaround.

 ### How to play
 You start so so tiny.
 Avoid the big bluebs.